bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bour.md

 9. Created a device known as a 'logarithmic spiral compass' for use in surveying.
 10. Developed a force meter for measuring the force of jet propulsion.

-Born 19 May1832, Gray, Haute-Saône, France.
+Born 19 May 1832, Gray, Haute-Saône, France.
 Died 9 March 1866, Paris, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Bour/)